Juan S. Alano Memorial Hospital: History

 The Juan S. Alano Memorial Hospital, Inc. is currently active in various medical missions for the underprivileged and underserved communities of the province together with the Juan S. Alano Memorial School, Inc. (formerly Basilan Hospital School of Midwifery) through the National Service Training Program (NSTP).
-These medical outreach programs are aimed at providing affordable healthcare service to the far-flung areas of the province.
 The institution is also conducting various medical programs one of which is the free consultation and affordable eye surgery, which is conducted twice a year.